Gaussian Transforms Modeling and the Estimation of Distributional Regression Functions: Conclusion

 \section{Conclusion}

-The formulation of distributional regression models through the specification of a GT $e=g(Y,X)$ leads to a unifying framework for the global estimation of statistical objects of general interest, such as conditional quantile, density and distribution functions.
-The implied convex programming formulation is easy to implement and allows for estimation of sparse models.
-The linear form of the proposed GT regression models also constitutes a good starting point for nonparametric estimation of distributional regression functions.
-In this paper we have considered a few extensions to our original formulation such as misspecification, multiple outcomes and penalized estimation.
-Our framework can also be extended to allow for outcomes with discrete or mixed discrete-continuous distributions by appropriately modifying the form of the log-likelihood function.
-An important further extension we will consider in future work is the generalization of our results to distributional regression models with endogenous regressors.
+The formulation of flexible models for the GT $e=g(Y,X)$ leads to a unifying information-theoretic framework for the global estimation of DRFs.
+The implied convex programming formulation is easy to implement and the linear form of the proposed GT regression models also constitutes a good starting point for nonparametric estimation.
+In this paper we have considered a few extensions to our original formulation such as misspecification, quantile treatment effects, Logistic transform regression, mixed discrete-continuous distributions and multiple outcomes.
+Two important further extensions for future work are sample selection and endogenous regressors.